James-Wilkinson-git/james-wilkinson-git/README.md

 Experienced Front-End & UX/UI Developer
 -------------------------------

-I've been developing for over 15 years and most recently have been growing the skills of the teams I work with through training, long-term planning, introducing new tooling, and code reviews.
+I have acquired over 16 years of experience in software development, specializing in enhancing the capabilities of the teams I collaborate with.
+My role encompasses providing training, formulating long-term strategies, implementing new tools, and conducting code reviews to facilitate continuous growth and improvement.

 * 🌍  I'm based in Toronto, Canada
 * 🖥️  See my portfolio [here](http://jerw.ca)